cvsindelar/mlq/README.md

-mlq -a                     # Lists available shortcuts mlq -b R/4.4.1-foss-2022b  # Build a shortcut for R/4.4.1-foss-2022b mlq R/4.4.1-foss-2022b     # Loads the R shortcut mlq miniconda              # Unloads the mlq and shortcut modules and performs 'ml miniconda'
+mlq -a                     # Lists available shortcuts mlq -b R/4.4.1-foss-2022b  # Build a shortcut for R/4.4.1-foss-2022b mlq R/4.4.1-foss-2022b     # Loads the R shortcut mlq miniconda              # (if no 'miniconda' shortcut) Unloads the mlq and shortcut modules and performs 'ml miniconda'
 ```

 # Installation and Use